backdrop-contrib/nice_menus/README.txt

 By: Jake Gordon (jakeg) http://drupal.org/user/15674/contact and http://www.jakeg.co.uk/

-This module should make it easy to add dropdown Javascript/CSS menus.
+This module should make it easy to add dropdown menus, using CSS-only in capable browsers (Firefox, Opera, Safari etc) and with additional Javascript for lesser browsers (IE).

-Javascript is only loaded for Internet Explorer.
-With browsers such as Firefox, the nice-menus will work with CSS alone without any Javascript!

-Nice menus should work with all of the latest browsers (Opera, Firefox, IE, Safari etc) but please report any bugs, feature requests etc at: http://drupal.org/project/issues/nice_menus?categories=bug
+Nice menus should work with all of the latest browsers but please report any bugs, feature requests etc at: http://drupal.org/project/issues/nice_menus?categories=bug

 Installation